 Mastery Programs offer students opportunities to develop skills in math, writing, and ESL through individualized, competency-based instruction in a hybrid, arranged schedule format.
-Students enroll to brush up skills, accelerate learning, prepare for credit courses and co-enrollment as academic support of credit courses.
-Credit is pass/no pass and does not count towards a degree.
+Students enroll to brush up skills, accelerate learning, prepare for credit courses, or co-enroll as academic support of credit courses.
+Credit is pass/ no pass and does not count towards a degree.